openucx/sparkucx/README.md

 # SparkUCX ShuffleManager Plugin
-SparkUCX is a high performance ShuffleManager plugin for Apache Spark that uses RDMA and other high performance transport, supported by [UCX](https://github.com/openucx/ucx#supported-transports) when performing Shuffle data transfers in Spark jobs.
+SparkUCX is a high performance ShuffleManager plugin for Apache Spark, that uses RDMA and other high performance transports that are supported by [UCX](https://github.com/openucx/ucx#supported-transports), to perform Shuffle data transfers in Spark jobs.

-This open-source project is developed, maintained and supported by [UCF consortium](http://www.ucfconsortium.org/).
+This open-source project is developed, maintained and supported by the [UCF consortium](http://www.ucfconsortium.org/).

 ## Runtime requirements
 * Apache Spark 2.3/2.4